NCBI-Hackathons/Clustering-autism-phenotypes-by-automated-text-analysis/README.md

-# Clustering Autism Phenotypes by Automated Text Analysis
+# Classifying Diseases by Clustering Phenotypes using Automated Text Analysis

 ### A versatile tool to classify diseases using cluster analysis of published phenotypic data

-## What does PhenoClass do?
+## What does PubClass do?
-PhenoClass is a pipeline that will take your PubMed query and output clusters of phenotypes and/or genes based on their co-occurrence in the published literature.
+PubClass is a pipeline that will take your PubMed query and output clusters of phenotypes and/or genes based on their co-occurrence in the published literature.

-## Why should you use PhenoClass?
+## Why should you use PubClass?
 The ability to subclassify a disease can directly affect diagnosis and treatment options for a patient.
-PhenoClass allows you to determine if a disease of interest can be further classified based on phenotypic data from the entire corpus of published data.
+PubClass allows you to determine if a disease of interest can be further classified based on phenotypic data from the entire corpus of published data.

 ## Background